Te Araroa Trail – Greenstone Mavora Walkway

 The sun came out at 9 am and thankfully there was a gentle cool breeze.
 Everything else around me was so still – there wasn’t a sound except the odd chirrup of crickets and birdsong.
 I thanked my lucky stars (again) that I had all of this to myself.

-I continued on the saddle through the tussock (large mounds of long brown grass) which you’d think might be easy, but alas, some of them are as tall as me!
-They are also interspersed with grassy mounds, boulders, bog, and little streams, so you have to be on the lookout for the next orange marker on a pole somewhere far away, plus be looking at your feet in case of trippage and a broken ankle.
+I continued on the saddle through the tussock (in this case exceptionally large mounds of long brown grass) which you’d think might be easy, but some of which are taller than me!
+They are also interspersed with grassy/mossy mounds, boulders, bog, and little streams, so you have to be on the lookout for the next orange marker on a pole somewhere far away, plus be looking at your feet in case of tripping, or stepping in a hole.

 The next section to Boundary hut was spent walking over glacial moraines, again crossing numerous little streams (all crossble without wet feet).
 Sadly I came across a few which were choked with bright green or brown slime..
-I’m assuming it was Didymo.
+I’m assuming it was Didymo (?).
 I’ve never seen it before, but it looked pretty hideous.

 As an aside… Did you know that bumblebees love the colour blue?
 Whenever I get to a hut the person in blue is always inundated with curious bumblebees.
-Apparently it’s because blue/violet coloured flowers are the ones most rich in pollen (e.g lavender) so bumblebees are drawn to the colour.
+Apparently, it’s because blue/violet coloured flowers are the ones most rich in pollen (e.g lavender) so bumblebees are drawn to the colour.

-I wanted to free camp on the lake shore, so I walked about 600m around the shore and found a great little shady spot.
-It didn’t score highly for ‘flatness’ but more than made up for it in solitude and phemomenal views over North Mavora lake and the mountains all around.
+I wanted to free camp on the lakeshore, so I walked about 600m around the shore and found a great little shady spot.
+It didn’t score highly for ‘flatness’ but more than made up for it in solitude and phenomenal views over North Mavora lake and the mountains all around.

 I did my usual camp setup routine, then went for a swim.
 The water was beautiful and clear and the views were spectacular.
 Upon exiting the water there were no sandflies!